konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

   - `ScaleMode` enum
   - `VoicedHarmonizationSnapshot` (DTO classes for JSON export with enhanced chord and melody analysis)

+- `Sonoria.MusicTheory.Timeline` namespace:

+  - `TimelineSpec` - Timeline configuration (ticksPerQuarter, tempo, time signature)
+  - `ChordRegion` - Timeline region for a chord (startTick, durationTicks, chordEvent, debugLabel)
+  - `MelodyEvent` - Timeline region for a melody note (startTick, durationTicks, midi) - placeholder for future use

 - Existing Unity systems:
   - `FmodNoteSynth` for audio playback
   - `MusicDataController` (referenced but not actively used)

+## Regression Test Harness

+The Chord Lab includes an in-app regression testing framework to ensure correctness of chord voicings, particularly for identity tones and voice-leading rules.

+### Configuration

+- **Global Flag:** `enableRegressionHarness` (Inspector, default: `false`)
+  - When `OFF`: No regression-related output is produced (zero console pollution)
+  - When `ON`: Regression results are displayed in the dev console with detailed diagnostics
+  - All regression output is gated behind this single flag

+- **Menu Item:** `Tools → Chord Lab → Run Regression Suite`
+  - Editor-only menu item to execute all regression cases
+  - Only visible/usable when regression flag is enabled

+### Test Framework Components

+- **Data Model:** `RegressionCase` with fields for `name`, `keyTonic`, `mode`, `progressionInput`, `melodyInput` (optional), and `RegressionChecks` (bitmask flags)
+- **Runner:** `RegressionRunner` with `RunCase(string caseName)` and `RunAllCases()` methods
+  - Executes the same UI pipeline: parse → build chord regions → harmonize → produce realized voicings
+  - Results collected into structured `RegressionReport` (case count, pass count, fail count, per-failure entries)
+  - Report displayed only when `enableRegressionHarness` is ON

+### Test Bundles

+The regression suite includes three bundles of test cases, each validating a specific correctness invariant:

+1. **Chordal 7th Resolution (`ChordalSeventhResolvesDownIfAvailable`)**
+   - Validates that chordal 7ths resolve down by step (1-2 semitones) when a legal target exists
+   - 6 test cases covering major/minor progressions, chromatic targets, and altered dominants:
+     - `C7_to_Fm_seventh_must_resolve` (C Major, C7 Fm)
+     - `G7_to_C_seventh_must_resolve` (C Major, G7 C)
+     - `G7_to_Cm_seventh_must_resolve` (C Minor, G7 Cm)
+     - `E7_to_Am_seventh_must_resolve` (A Minor, E7 Am)
+     - `A7_to_Bb_seventh_must_resolve` (D Minor, A7 Bb)
+     - `B7b9_to_Emaj7_seventh_must_resolve` (E Major, B7b9 Emaj7)

+2. **Required Chord Tones (`RequiredChordTonesPresent`)**
+   - Validates that all required chord tones (root, 3rd, 7th if present, altered 5th if present) are present in final voicings
+   - 6 test cases covering various chord types and progressions:
+     - `ReqTones_C_to_Am` (C Major, C Am)
+     - `ReqTones_C_to_Ab` (C Major, C Ab)
+     - `ReqTones_Bdim_to_C` (C Major, Bdim C)
+     - `ReqTones_G7_to_C` (C Major, G7 C)
+     - `ReqTones_B7b9_to_Emaj7` (E Major, B7b9 Emaj7)
+     - `ReqTones_Fsm7b5_B7_Em` (E Minor, F#m7b5 B7 Em)

+3. **Diminished Triad Identity Tones (`DiminishedTriadIdentityTonesPresent`)**
+   - Validates that diminished triads always contain all three identity tones: root, minor 3rd, and diminished 5th
+   - 3 test cases covering single chords and progressions:
+     - `DimTriad_Fdim` (single chord)
+     - `DimTriad_Bdim_Ddim_Fdim` (progression of 3 diminished triads)
+     - `DimTriad_8chord_chain` (full 8-chord minor-third chain: Bdim Ddim Fdim Abdim Bdim Ddim Fdim Abdim)

+4. **Augmented 5th Resolution (`AugmentedFifthResolvesUpIfAvailable`)**
+   - Validates that augmented 5ths (#5) resolve up by semitone when a legal target exists in the next chord
+   - 1 test case with melody constraints:
+     - `Aug5_Caug_to_F_withMelody_mustResolve` (C Major, C Caug F with soprano melody E4 E4 C4)
+     - Ensures the same voice that contains the augmented 5th in the source chord resolves to the target pitch class in the destination chord
+     - Validates that both Tenor and Alto can share the same resolution note (unison doubling) when needed

+### Recent Bug Fixes

+**Diminished Triad Fix:**
+- **Issue:** Diminished triads were missing their required diminished 5th (b5) in final voicings, resulting in tripled roots and missing identity tones.
+- **Root Cause:** In `FixChordToneCoverage`, when evaluating candidates to replace duplicated required tones (e.g., duplicated roots) with missing required tones (e.g., b5), the `betterChoice` logic failed to handle the initial selection case.
+When `bestVoiceIndex < 0` (no candidate selected yet), valid candidates that passed all spacing and ordering checks were incorrectly rejected due to protection status evaluation, preventing the first valid candidate from being selected.
+- **Fix:** Updated `betterChoice` logic to explicitly handle the initial selection case: when `bestVoiceIndex < 0`, any valid candidate that passes all checks is automatically selected (`betterChoice = true`), ensuring that the first valid candidate is chosen regardless of protection status.
+This allows duplicated roots to be correctly replaced with missing diminished 5ths, ensuring all identity tones are present in diminished triads.

+**Augmented 5th Resolution Fix:**
+- **Issue:** Augmented 5ths (#5) in augmented chords (e.g., G# in Caug) were not resolving to the target pitch class (A) in the next chord when using SATB voicing with melody constraints, despite the resolution being musically correct and available in the candidate pool.
+- **Root Cause:** The voicing system prevented inner voices (Tenor/Alto) from sharing the same MIDI note (unison doubling), even when it was the only valid resolution option.
+Additionally, voice crossing constraints were being "fixed" by swapping lanes rather than preventing crossings during candidate selection.
+- **Fix:**
+  - Implemented hard constraint enforcement: When an augmented 5th is detected in a voice and the next chord supports the resolution target, candidates are filtered to only include the target pitch class if available.
+  - Allowed unison doubling for inner voices: Tenor and Alto can now share the same MIDI note when it's the only valid option that satisfies both the resolution requirement and the no-crossing constraint.
+  - Enforced strict no-crossing during candidate selection: Alto candidates are filtered to be >= Tenor (allowing unison), preventing illegal crossings from being generated in the first place.
+  - Preserved lane identity: Fixed lane assignment to prevent post-selection reordering that could swap Tenor/Alto after correct resolution was chosen.

 ## Future Enhancements